Michael Lynton: Early life and education

 Lynton attended the International School of The Hague and transferred to Phillips Exeter Academy for his senior year, graduating in 1978.
 He received his BA in history and literature from Harvard College in 1982.
-After working in finance at Credit Suisse First Boston from 1982-1985, he enrolled in Harvard Business School with his sister Lili in 1985 and earned an MBA in 1987.
+After working in finance at Credit Suisse First Boston from 1982 to 1985, he enrolled in Harvard Business School with his sister Lili in 1985 and earned an MBA in 1987.

 Career

 In 1987, Lynton joined The Walt Disney Company, where he started Disney Publishing.
 He subsequently served as president of Disney's Hollywood Pictures from 1992 to 1996.
 From 1996 to 2000, Lynton was chairman and chief executive officer of Pearson plc's Penguin Group, extending the Penguin brand to music and the Internet.
 In 2000, he joined Time Warner as CEO of AOL Europe, president of AOL International, and president of Time Warner International.